SCENE 01 / UNDERWATER FILMING

 Do you provide certified dive teams?

-Yes, all our underwater crews are certified commercial divers with extensive South African film production experience, including specialists in shark cage diving safety, Sardine Run logistics, and cold-water kelp forest work.
-Teams include underwater cinematographers, focus pullers, safety divers, and dive supervisors as required.
+Here is the breakdown.
+Yes, all our underwater crews are certified commercial divers with extensive South African film production experience.
+This includes pros in shark cage diving safety, Sardine Run logistics, and cold-water kelp forest work.
+Teams have dive shooters, focus pullers, safety divers, and dive supervisors as needed.

 Can you film in pools and tanks?

-Yes — Cape Town Film Studios is one of Africa's largest studio complexes with stages up to 2,230 m² and tank capability used by major international productions.
-We also work in additional pools and Sasani Studios in Johannesburg.
-These controlled settings are ideal for actor work, product shots, and sequences requiring precise control.
+Yes.
+Cape Town Film Studios is one of Africa's largest studio complexes with stages up to 2,230 m² and tank skill used by major global shoots.
+We also work in extra pools and Sasani Studios in Johannesburg.
+These controlled settings are ideal for actor work, product shots, and sequences needing precise control.

 What about actor safety underwater?